 Anti-war anthems and Republican ballads - a look back at the most famous songs during that painful period in Ireland's history.

 The Troubles in Northern Ireland lasted from 1969 to 1994 or so and were fertile ground for music makers.

 From anti-war anthems to haunting Republican ballads and loyalist anthems, it’s amazing to look back at the various famous songs that came out of that painful period in Ireland’s history.

-Here is our selection of the ten greatest songs of the period.
+Here is a little background for our selection of the ten greatest songs of the period.

 “The Island” by Paul Brady

 Considered one of the greatest anti-war songs ever written, it contrasts the need for love and life over violence.

 “The Town I Loved So Well” by Phil Coulter